melezhik/outthentic/README.md

 - **regular expression**

-Similarly to plain strings matching, you may ask story runner to check if stdout has a lines matching a regular expressions:
+Similarly to plain strings matching, you may require that stdout has lines matching the regular expressions:

         regexp: \d\d\d\d-\d\d-\d\d # date in format of YYYY-MM-DD
         regexp: Name: \w+ # name